Green Cleaning: 7 Natural Solutions That Really Work

 Taking care of our environment is a process that starts at home.
-Everything from aerosol cans to harmful cleaning chemicals can affect the earth's delicate balance, but there are plenty of easy ways to make green cleaning choices when it comes to your home.
-If you use a housekeeper, make sure you get them on board, or find a housekeeper or house cleaning service who uses eco-friendly products.
+Everything from aerosol cans to harmful cleaning chemicals can affect the earth's delicate balance, and there are plenty of easy ways to make green choices when it comes to keeping your home clean.
+To make this shift a reality, make sure you get your housekeeper on board, or find a housekeeper or house cleaning service who uses eco-friendly products.

 Here are a few other common household items you can use as green cleaners:

-- Baking soda: Deodorizes, removes stains and softens fabric.
+Baking Soda: Deodorises, removes stains and softens fabric.

-- Lemon: Disinfects and helps remove oily stains.
+Lemon: Can be used as a disinfectant, and to remove oily stains.

-Below, we've put together a list of seven items that work as greener, more eco-friendly cleaning alternatives :
+Below, we've put together a list of seven items that have greener, more eco-friendly alternatives.

 Many commercial scouring powder products contain chlorine or other harmful chemicals.
 But baking soda and table salt are natural substances found in your home that can replace the abrasive solvents traditionally used to clean hard-to-scrub surfaces.